Owing to the screen size of your device, you may obtain a better viewing experience by

 Buying Books On Line, New & Used

-Throughout this site, whenever a book is listed with a link, that link is of one of two kinds: usually it is a search by book title and author name, but when it is for what I call a “preferred editiom”—a particular edition of some book—it is a search by that edition’s ISBN.
+My experience is that the best single source for books on line, new or used, is AbeBooks.
+Thus, throughout this site, whenever a book is listed with a link, that link is to the AbeBooks listing for that book.
+Note that such links are each one of two kinds: usually it is a search by book title and author name; but when it is for what I call a “preferred edition”—a particular edition of some book—it is a search by that edition’s ISBN.
 At times, books are listed here but not linked—typically because they are components of a recommended omnibus volume that is more convenient, and often rather less expensive, than acquiring each book separately.
-But, if you want to seek out individual copies of such omnibused works, you can use ABEbooks’ Search Page, which is also good for, obviously, searching out any books not listed here.
+But, if you want to seek out unlinked individual copies of such omnibused works, you can use AbeBooks’ Search Page, which is also good for, obviously, searching out any books not listed here.

 Return to the page top. ↑